seald/sscrypto/README_DEV.md

-- `eslint-plugin-import` is installed manually because old npm versions installed in CI docker images do not respect newer package-lock and do not install peer-dependencies
+- `eslint-plugin-import` & `eslint-plugin-promise` are installed manually (and to specific versions) because old npm versions installed in CI docker images do not respect newer package-lock and do not install peer-dependencies
+- `eslint` is kept to 7, because eslint@8 is not yet compatible with standard